Lionel Wendt: Patron of the arts

-Lionel Wendt and George Keyt play a leading role in the promotion of Kandyan dance.
+Lionel Wendt, Harry Pieris and George Keyt played a leading role in the promotion of Kandyan dance.
 They act as true patrons of dancers and drummers from the Kandy area: Suramba and his brother Jayana from Anumugama village, Ukkawa and his brother Gunaya from Nittawela.
 These artists will be among the most talented and well-known representatives of Kandyan dance.

 Lionel Wendt is the extremely dedicated patron of a group of painters.
 He buys some of their works, organizes exhibitions, and publicly defends these painters in the newspapers.

-On August 29, 1943, The '43 Group was founded in Colombo, with Lionel Wendt as leader.
+On 29 August 1943, The '43 Group was founded in Colombo, with Lionel Wendt as leader.
 The inaugural meeting of the group is held at his home.
-The aim was to bring together independent artists such as George Keyt, Ivan Peries and Justin Daraniyagala, now recognised as among the best representatives in Asia of the modernism of the mid-20th century.
+The aim was to bring together independent artists such as George Keyt, Ivan Peries, Harry Pieris and Justin Daraniyagala, now recognised as among the best representatives in Asia of the modernism of the mid-20th century.

-Disappearance
+Death

 Lionel Wendt died of a heart attack in Colombo on 19 December 1944.
 The Lionel Wendt Art Centre was established on the site of his home, 18 Guilford Crescent.

-As was common in the profession, Wendt's negatives were destroyed by an fellow photographer.
+As was common in the profession, Wendt's negatives were destroyed by a fellow photographer.
 A small number of his prints, however, survived him.